paddykontschak/finder/README.md

-Mac OS X 10.6 Finder in CSS3 and JQuery
+Mac OS X 10.6 Finder in code
 ===

-A personal project to play around with CSS3 with additional, but limited functions.
-I'm currently rewriting the JS code with CoffeeScript.
+A personal project to play around with code.

+It started when I wanted to learn CSS3, I later added JQuery.
+I'm currently rewriting the HTML with HAML and the JQuery with CoffeeScript.

 Demo: http://patrickkontschak.com/css3/finder/